 Enroll America is a nonprofit organization with a mission of maximizing the number of Americans who enroll in and retain coverage through the Affordable Care Act.
 Year 2 includes qualitative research to understand how Enroll America implements its ACA outreach and enrollment activities in states that...

-- Medicaid and Children’s Health Insurance Program enrollment and renewal simplifications
+- Medicaid and the Children’s Health Insurance Program (CHIP)

 - Express Lane Eligibility